Speaking: Specific Purposes C1

 - "What is the most critical factor for you in this agreement?"

-- 2. To Propose Creative ("Win-Win") Options
+2. To Propose "Win-Win" Options

 - "What if we approached this from a different angle?
-Instead of focusing solely on X, what if we considered Y?"
+Instead of focusing on X, what if we considered Y?"

 - "Let's brainstorm some possibilities that could work for both of us."

-- 3. To Make a Strategic Concession (Trade)
+3. To Make a Strategic Concession (Trade)

-- Never give a concession for free.
-Always link it to a request using an `If... then...` structure.
+Never give a concession for free.
+Always link it to a request using an "If... then..." structure.

-Scenario: A Partnership Negotiation
+Scenario: A Partnership Negotiation 🤝

-💡 Cultural Intelligence: Negotiating in Cambodia
+Cultural Intelligence: Negotiating in Cambodia 🇰🇭

-- Avoid a Direct "No": Instead of saying "No, I can't accept that," use softer language like, "That would be very difficult for us to achieve.
+- Avoid a Direct "No": Instead of "No, I can't," use softer language like, "That would be difficult for us to achieve.
 Perhaps we could explore an alternative?"

-- Focus on the "Win-Win": Frame the final agreement as one where both parties have gained something and the relationship has been strengthened.
+- Focus on the "Win-Win": Frame the agreement as one where both parties have gained and the relationship is stronger.

-🧠 Practice Quiz: Identify the Strategy
+💡 Practice Quiz: Identify the Strategy

 Read the negotiator's statement and identify the C1 strategy being used.